Skip to main content

 • Find small areas that might be lymphoma, even if the area looks normal on a CT scan.

 • Check if a lymphoma is responding to treatment.
 Some doctors will repeat the PET scan after 1 or 2 courses of chemotherapy.
-If the chemotherapy is working, the lymph nodes will no longer absorb the radioactive sugar.
+If it is working, the lymph nodes will no longer absorb the radioactive sugar.

 • Help decide whether an enlarged lymph node still contains lymphoma or is just scar tissue after treatment.

-PET/CT scan: Some machines can do both a PET scan and a CT scan at the same time.
+PET/CT scan: Many centers have machines that can do both a PET scan and a CT scan at the same time.
 This lets the doctor compare areas of higher radioactivity on the PET scan with the more detailed appearance of that area on the CT scan.
 PET/CT scans can often help pinpoint the areas of lymphoma better than a CT scan alone.

 Bone scan

-This test is usually done if a person is having bone pain or has lab results that suggest the lymphoma may have reached the bones.
+This test might be done if a person is having bone pain or has lab results that suggest the lymphoma may have reached the bones.

 Other tests